The Method (2005 film): Cast

+Release

+Distributed by On Pictures, the film was released theatrically in Spain on 23 September 2005.
+Palm Pictures handled U.S. distribution.

 Awards

 The film was nominated to five Goya Awards (Best Lead Actor (Fernández), Best New Actor (Echarri), Best Editing (Aledo), Best Screenplay (Gil and Piñeyro) and Best Supporting Actor (Gómez), winning in the last two categories.
 It also won in the Flanders International Film Festival and was nominated for Best Film in the Mar del Plata Film Festival.
 It also won the main award (The Audience Award) at Vilnius International Film Festival.